Mortgage jargon buster

 Two deposits may be payable by the buyer:

 - A reservation charge.
 The buyer pays this as a sign of commitment when they initially agree to buy the property.
+This is often paid as part of purchasing a new-build property.

 - The deposit.
 A percentage of the price of the property, paid when contracts are exchanged.